OpenFn/collections-demo-tng/README.md

 This repo is setup to use Collections from demo.openfn.org.
 You may want to prefix project and collection names with your name to ensure it's unique.

-- Log in to demo.openfn.org
+- Log in to demo.openfn.org with credentials `super@openfn.org` and password `welcome12345`
-- Get a Personal Access Token and save it to apiKey
+- Get a Personal Access Token and save it to your env (`OPENFN_PAT`) and `apiKey` in `workflow/config.json`

-Alternatively, you can use a local Lightning instance.
-When following these instructions take care to replace demo.openfn.org with localhost:4000.
+Alternatively, you can use a local Lightning instance, or any other deployment.
+When following these instructions take care to replace demo.openfn.org with the server address.

 ### Local Setup